 Microsoft Teams is a chat-based central workspace (hub).
 Its purpose is the digital support for more effective communication and collaboration in teamwork.
-The service is based on existing Microsoft technologies and can integrate other Office 365 services.
+The service is based on existing Microsoft technologies and can integrate other Microsoft 365 services.

 However, Microsoft Teams is more than just a chat solution.
-In addition to functions for chat, phone calls and meetings, the service provides access to many other Office 365 services, such as SharePoint Online, Skype for Business, Office Groups, OneDrive and even Planner.
+In addition to functions for chat, phone calls and meetings, the service provides access to many other Microsoft 365 services, such as SharePoint Online, Skype for Business, Office Groups, OneDrive and even Planner.

 Teams is Microsoft's implementation of the “Intelligent Communication” vision.
 The tool has recently won the Best of Enterprise Connect Award, leaving 40 other top manufacturers behind.